Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ---
 id: beginners-guide-to-CE
 title: Beginner’s Guide to CE
+description: A detailed guide on how to set up a Hubs Community Edition instance
 ---

 These instructions are written for users, newbies, or non-developers.
 This Hubs Community Edition installation uses Scaleway for an email service, Porkbun for a web domain, and DigitalOcean (DO) for hosting.
 If you vary from this path, your mileage may vary (YMMV).